fergiemcdowall/virtual-forage/README.md

 Virtual-norch
 =============

-Virtual-norch is a virtualisation package for Norch.
-Allows a host machine to run Norch on a guest OS.
-Norch comes set up for virtualisation, which can be useful for testing Norch on another operating system
+Virtual-norch is a virtualisation package for Norch, allowing a host machine to run Norch on a guest OS.
+This can be useful for testing Norch on another operating system, and also for investigating clustering strategies.

 #Installation